7aitsev/ansible-tuto/step-10/README.md

 We'll use the `haproxy` as loadbalancer.
 Of course, install is just like we did for apache.
-But now configuration is a bit more tricky since we need to list all web servers in haproxy's configuration.
+But now configuration is a bit more tricky since we need to list all web servers in HAProxy's configuration.
 How can we do that?

 ## HAProxy configuration template